MadameElfarran/juniperup/Full Update Notes.md

 ## Issues:
-- SKIN SHUFFLE carousel renders in game, but refuses to render in the main menu.
-  - caused by Figura.
-- REBINDMYKEYS shows conflicts that don't actually conflict.
 - PLAYERS appear online in the player list even after leaving the server?
 - Gonna try to make speech bubbles work.
 - Last present chat message remains with faded opacity similar to the effects of a burned image on a tv screen.